Crinsane/LaravelShoppingcart/README.md

 **As of version 2 of this package it's possibly to use dependency injection to inject an instance of the Cart class into your controller or other class**

+You definitely should publish the `config` file and take a look at it.

+    php artisan vendor:publish --provider="Gloudemans\Shoppingcart\ShoppingcartServiceProvider" --tag="config"

+This will give you a `cart.php` config file in which you can make changes to the packages behaivor.

 ## Table of Contents
 Look at one of the following topics to learn more about LaravelShoppingcart